ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step07.md

 ## Finish the Feature

 Compare your code to the completed code that I included.
 It does not have to match identically, but it should be functionally equivalent.
 We have not tested any of this yet, which is scary and a really good argument for unit tests.
-None the less, let's squash the commits you made and merge this branch into master
+None the less, let's make sure everthing has been committed.